Strawberry Guy

-Alexander Morgan Stephens (born 9 May 1996), better known by his stage name Strawberry Guy, is a Welsh indie pop musician currently based in Liverpool, England.
+Alexander Morgan Stephens (born 9 May 1996), better known by his stage name Strawberry Guy, is a Welsh indie pop musician.
 He is best known for his 2019 single "Mrs Magic", which gained popularity via TikTok.

-Previously the keyboardist for The Orielles, Stephens began creating music as "Strawberry Guy" in 2018 and released his debut EP Taking My Time to Be in 2019.
-He released his debut album Sun Outside My Window in October 2021.
+Previously the keyboardist for the English indie rock band the Orielles, Stephens began creating music as Strawberry Guy in 2018 and released his debut EP, Taking My Time to Be, in 2019.
+He issued his first full-length album, Sun Outside My Window, in October 2021.

 Personal life

-Stephens was born in Wales and relocated to Liverpool to attend the Liverpool Institute for Performing Arts where he has remained since.
+Stephens was born in Wales and relocated to Liverpool to attend the Liverpool Institute for Performing Arts.